 Vegan nutrition for building muscle isn’t just about the gains and avoiding animal products.
 It’s also about staying healthy— and that means remembering micronutrient needs and attending to your energy levels.

 This is an important priority for anyone pursuing a vegan or plant-based diet, whether you’re building muscle or not.
 And since you’ll be demanding more of your body with workouts and sapping nutrients, it’s important to pay extra-special attention to the following micronutrients in your diet, and not just the macronutrients protein, fat, or fiber:

 - Vitamin B12.
 Unfortunately, this vitamin isn’t easy to come by in plant-based diets, which is why you should make sure you’re getting enough— because it’s absolutely essential!
 Eating plenty of nutritional yeast, seaweed, sea vegetables, mushrooms, and barley grass can help (or keeping up on a B12 supplement).

 Following a plant-based diet and building muscle is definitely possible.
 Vegan athletes are out there— after all, Venus Williams is one!
 And if she can do it, so can you.
-If you’re ready to start your journey in vegan nutrition to build muscle and gain weight, be sure to check out our special eBook (in partnership with Saudia Chi’la!).
+If you’re ready to start your journey in vegan nutrition to build muscle and gain weight, be sure to check out vegan sports nutrition for women book (in partnership with Saudia Chi’la!).

 However, the biggest battle isn’t physical: it’s all mental.
-Keeping up on calories, protein, and energy levels in a completely plant-based way come with its own challenges.
-It’s an easier path with animal products, and veering off course can be tempting if you’re craving the calories— but remember that mind can be stronger than matter.
-Any uphill battle (especially when it comes to fitness) is absolutely worth it.
+Keeping up on calories, protein, and energy levels in a completely plant-based way comes with its challenges.
+It’s an easier path with animal products, and veering off course can be tempting if you’re craving the calories— but remember that the mind can be stronger than matter.
+Any uphill battle (especially when it comes to fitness) is worth it.